The Red Cross Shares Its Top 5 Natural Disaster Tips

 1. Stay informed

-“Understand the threats specific to your area,” advises Kieserman.
+“Understand the threats specific to your area,” advises McGovern.
 Now, more than ever, this information is readily available and will help you focus on what you need to do to stay safe.
 He recommends downloading the Red Cross Emergency mobile app to receive updates specific to your region, with specific actions to take before, during and after a disaster affects your area.

 2. Make a family disaster plan and practice it

-“Most folks don’t think about what they’re going to do if a disaster hits,” says Kieserman.
+“Most folks don’t think about what they’re going to do if a disaster hits,” says McGovern.
 Discuss the risks and how you’ll react, specific to each time of day.
 Know how you’re going to get in touch with one another if you lose phones, where you’re going to meet and who else to call if someone in the family can’t be reached.

 3. Make an emergency preparedness kit